davbeck/davbeck.github.io/_posts/2019-07-14-imageio-swiftui.md

 Each time `URLImageSourceView` gets evaluated, it will create a new task, but it will actually get discarded in favor of the previous state.
 I made some changes to the downloader to make tasks lazy, similar to the way `URLSession` tasks work.
 So creating extra tasks that get thrown out immediately shouldn't be a performance issue.

-That's how we can maintain a derrived state, but if the url changes, we actually want to reset the task and track a new one.
+That's how we can maintain a derived state, but if the url changes, we actually want to reset the task and track a new one.
 That's what [`id(url)`](https://developer.apple.com/documentation/swiftui/view/3278578-id) does.
 When the value you pass to `id` changes, it will reset any state.

 Note that we don't need to worry about something like `@ObjectBinding` here because the changes to a task are primarily in it's `imageSource`.
 That gets created immediately and updated as data becomes available.
 We can bind to that instead.